 Taking all that into account, many environmentally conscious clothing shoppers prefer more sustainable fashion brands.

 But bodies change, and even if your clothing lasts forever, chances are at some point it will no longer fit.
-One Reddit user recently took to the r/Anticonsumption subreddit to ask: “is there anything better to do with old clothes besides dropping them at Goodwill?”
+One Reddit user recently took to r/Anticonsumption to ask: “is there anything better to do with old clothes besides dropping them at Goodwill?”

 Luckily for them, and us, their fellow Reddit users were full of helpful suggestions.